Mike Dragosavich

-Mike Dragosavich (born May 10, 1985) is an American businessman and former American football punter.
+Mike Dragosavich (born May 10, 1985) is an American former football punter.
 He was signed by the New England Patriots as an undrafted free agent in 2008.
 He played college football at North Dakota State.

-Dragosavich has also been a member of the Cleveland Browns and Indianapolis Colts.
+Dragosavich was also a member of the Cleveland Browns and Indianapolis Colts.

-Early years and Personal
+Early life and personal

 Dragosavich was born to Carol Kuracar and Pete Tomich in Oak Lawn, Illinois.
 He attended Harold L. Richards High School, where he was a first-time all-conference player in football, playing wide receiver and punter, as well as captaining the baseball team.
 Dagosavich gained internet fame during college when videos of him dancing at his alma-mater's basketball games were posted online.

 College career

 Dragosavich completed his senior year with the North Dakota State Bison football team in 2007.
 He led the FCS in average yards per punt.
 At the 2008 Senior Bowl, he averaged 58 yards per punt in three punts, including a record-breaking 69-yarder.